AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 |  19   |    37   |
 |  20   |   105   |
 |  AVG  |  239.6  |

+The best result have the crossover with a probability of 0.9

 The experiments using always crossover and mutation